SMACE: A New Method for the Interpretability of Composite Decision Systems: Related Work

 \section{Related Work}

 A decision policy can be embedded in a decision tree.
-Small CART \citep{breiman1984classification} trees are intrinsically interpretable, thanks to their simple structure.
+Small CART trees \citep{breiman1984classification} are intrinsically interpretable, thanks to their simple structure.
 However, as the number of nodes grows, interpretability becomes more challenging. \citet{alvarez2004explaining} and \citet{alvarez2009explaining} propose to study the partition generated by the tree in the feature space to rank features by importance.
 A similar approach has been used to build interpretable random forests \citep{benard2021sirus}.
 We develop a solution inspired by this idea based on the distance between a point and the decision boundaries generated by the tree.
 The main difference in our setting is that each node can be a machine learning model.
-Indeed, in our framework we also need to deal with machine learning interpretability.
-LIME \citep{ribeiro2016should} explains the prediction of any model by locally approximating it with a simpler, intrinsically interpretable linear surrogate.
-Anchors \citep{ribeiro2018anchors} extract sufficient conditions for a certain prediction, in the form of rules.
-SHAP \citep{lundberg2017unified} addresses this problem from a Game Theory perspective, where each input feature is a player, by estimating Shapley values \citep{shapley1953value}.
-Nevertheless, \citet{kumar2020problems} believe that they are inherently inadequate for explainability. \citet{upadhyay2021extending} extend LIME for business processes, by modifying the sampling step.
-Anyway, perturbation-based methods have some drawbacks and are not always reliable \citep{slack2020fooling}.
-One of the main problems is the instability of explanations \citep{visani2020statistical}.
-Taking a large number of samples should stabilize them, but the speed of convergence seems very low \citep{garreau2020explaining}.
-In addition, methods using linear surrogates clearly suffer from nonlinearities (for instance, added by decision rules), often producing flat results.
-In the case of LIME for tabular data, this behavior was pointed out by \citet{garreau2020looking} and \citet{garreau2020explaining}.
-Since SHAP belongs to the same class of methods as LIME \citep{lundberg2017unified}, the same phenomena could be at play. \citet{labreuche2018explaining} leverage Shapley values to explain the result of aggregation models for Multi-Criteria Decision Aiding.
-However, their solution requires full knowledge of the models involved, whereas we want to be agnostic about individual models.
-SMACE requires \textit{additive feature importance measures} \citep{lundberg2017unified}, provided for instance by LIME and SHAP, to aggregate the explanations.
-As far as we know, SMACE is the first method specifically designed for such a setting.